blinksh/docs/src/pages/basics/snips.md

 When your search does not match any snip at the prompt, a button will automatically appear to create one.
 <img src="/gifs/snips/create.gif" style={{maxWidth: "75%"}} />

 Naming your snip is important so you can surface them quickly.
-We have a few (under construction) guidelines from what we learnt using it and creating our default Index.
+We have a few [(WIP) Guidelines](https://github.com/blinksh/snippets.git) from what we learnt creating the default Index.
+Do not hesitate to send us your feedback.

-We recommend using names that indicate the action or what is expected instead of the command itself. *Examples*.
-Check our default Index repository for more guidelines.

 A snip can also contain template tags to fill out using the `${tag_name}` notation.
-Some tips:
+You can use the same tag name multiple times and it will be substituted in all occurrences at the same time.
+We have a few ([(WIP) Guidelines](https://github.com/blinksh/snippets.git) for template tags as well.

+A snip may span multiple lines.
+Beware that at the moment, Blink only supports snips for the command line.
+Multiple line rules on shell scripts apply to snips.
+Make sure to use a `\` if you wish to create a new line that you do not wish to send separately.

 After you finish, click on the `Save` button.
 Blink saves your snip in your Index under the specified folder and name.
 From then on, you can use it from the prompt.

 Your local Index resides in the `.blink/snippets` folder.
 Local snips always shadow other locations, so your local snips using the same name can customize an existing action to your liking.
 Ie, you can add extra flags to a command like ping.

-## Upcoming before general release
-- Synchronize your Snips on all your devices.
-- Comments
-- History
-- Sharing and Collaborating